Miquel Brown

-Miquel Brown (born Michael Brown February 8, 1945) is a Canadian actress, disco/soul singer, former dancer and music video director, in the 1970s and 1980s, most popular for the songs "Close to Perfection" and the Hi-NRG songs "So Many Men – So Little Time" and "He's a Saint, He's a Sinner", produced in London by Ian Levine.
+Miquel Brown (born Michael Brown; February 8, 1945) is a Canadian actress, disco/soul singer, former dancer and music video director, in the 1970s and 1980s, most popular for the songs "Close to Perfection" and the Hi-NRG songs "So Many Men – So Little Time" and "He's a Saint, He's a Sinner".
 Originally named Michael, her parents changed the spelling (but retained the pronunciation) so as not to confuse her with a male producer and children's author of the time (Michael Brown).

-Brown is the mother of singer Sinitta and a close friend of Amii Stewart.
+Brown is the mother of singer Sinitta and stepsister of Amii Stewart.

 Early life

 Brown was born in Montreal, Quebec and raised in Vancouver, British Columbia, Canada.
-She gave birth to twins Sinitta and Greta at the age of 14.
-(There is some disagreement because Sinitta's birth date is 1963, not 1959).
+She gave birth to twins Sinitta and Greta at the age of 14, although Sinitta has publicly given her birth year as 1963, not 1959.

 Brown was prompted to leave university after she auditioned for the U.S. touring company of the musical Hair and landed the part of Sheila.
 At the end of the Hair tour, she visited Australia.

 In 1973, Brown was cast as the lead in Decameron '73 at the Roadhouse in London.
 She was then interviewed on the Michael Parkinson Show.
 In 1975 she appeared in the film Rollerball with James Caan, as well as in the role of Miriam in the television film Regan in 1974 for the Armchair Cinema ITV strand, which was effectively the pilot for The Sweeney TV series.
 She also held a two-year association with the singing and dancing group 'Second Generation'.

 Through the next two years, Brown performed various parts in Bubbling Brown Sugar and television appearances in Seaside Special (on Saturday, 25 June 1977), Supersonic (on Saturday, 5 March 1977 – show 40), The Ronnie Corbett Show, Jack Parnell's Show, Vince Hill's Musical Time Machine and Bruce Forsyth's Bring on the Girls.